gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **Red Team Village Virtual Conference** - Saturday, May 16, 2020 from 0900 EST - Full one day summit all things RED TEAM from the folks that run the DEFCON Red Team Village.
 Talks include Tricks of the Man-in-the-Middle Trade, Red Teaming DevOps, Adversary Emulation and the C2 Matrix and more.  - (looks like live stream on YouTube) https://redteamvillage.io/mayhem.html

+* **DockerCon LIVE 2020 with theCUBE** - Thursday, May 28, 2020 from 09:00 - 5:00PM GMT-7 - DockerCon is going digital with theCUBE!
+We’ve designed a 1-day conference that’s free and completely online.
+You’ll hear from speakers in live interviews with theCUBE, hang out with Docker experts in the live hallway track, and watch recorded sessions while chatting live with the speakers. - https://docker.events.cube365.net/docker/dockercon

 * **FWD:CLOUDSEC** June 29 - a new cloud security practitioners conference which will be held online - https://fwdcloudsec.org/

 * **RSAC 2020 APJ** July 15 – 17 "Transforming RSA Conference 2020 Asia Pacific & Japan into a free virtual learning experience, taking place 15 – 17 July.
 We have many exciting and relevant sessions and keynotes planned, featuring some of the world’s leading cybersecurity experts." https://go.rsaconference.com/rsac-apj2020/